1337fl0w/youtube-downloader/README.md

 dotnet publish -c Release -r win-x64 --self-contained true -p:PublishSingleFile=true

 Build command for client
-bpm run build
+npm run build

-This README will be added soon
+This README is subject to change.
+A fully fleshed out version is in the works and will be pushed soon.